fuegovic/Kobra_Max/README.md

 7. Remove microSD card
 8. Power down the printer, wait 10 seconds, power up again.
 Wait for the main menu to appear before continuing.

+----- only contnue if updating from the AnyCubic factory stock firmware -----

 9. Connect Pronterface via USB to the Kobra Max and make the serial/usb connection.

 [Pronterface Download] (https://github.com/kliment/Printrun/releases/tag/printrun-2.0.0rc8)